mbroso/constraintnet_facial_detect/readme.md

 lms_file: <path to file with landmark annotations>
 ```

-## Pre-trained models
+## Pre-trained Models
 We provide pre-trained models for all experiments.
 The pre-trained models are located in the *ckpts* subdirectory of the
 corresponding experiment folder.
-The weights can be loaded for evaluation via
+The weights can be loaded for evaluation by
 specifying the path to the weight file in the `--reload_ckpt_file` option (see
 evaluation).
 E.g. the weight file for ConstraintNet bounding box constraints can be located via
 `--reload_ckpt_file ./experiments/exp_1/bb/ckpts/bb_ckpt`.